K3nnKM/Clinic-Appointment-Efficiency/README.md

 # Clinic-Appointment-Efficiency
-Analysis of the appointment efficiency of HealthFirst Clniic
+Analysis of the appointment efficiency of HealthFirst Clinic, using Google Sheets.